Dynamotivation/dynamotivation.github.io/content/portfolio/software/oss-space-adventure.md

 ---

-*O.S.S.: Space Adventure* was publicly available on the Google Play Store for free starting February 25, 2018.
+*OSS Space Adventure* was publicly available on the Google Play Store for free starting February 25, 2018.
 Feedback from testers indicated a bug-free yet at first dull experience.
 However the pixel art, while functional, was low-resolution and lacked shading.
 The chosen background music, conversely, was generally well-received.

 The game is no longer available on the Google Play Store, although the original source code is preserved.